tholden/dynareOBC/README.md

          Ignores all non-differentiabilities in the model.
 Useful for debugging.
     * NoCleanup
          Prevents the deletion of DynareOBC's temporary files.
 Useful for debugging.
-    * NoPTest
-         Skips testing if M is a P matrix.
-    * FullTest=INTEGER (default: 0)
-         Runs very slow tests to see if the top INTEGERxINTEGER submatrix of M is a P and/or (strictly) semi-monotone matrix.

 See the dynare reference manual for other available options.